Competitive intelligence: Historic development

 Practitioners and companies regard professional accreditation as important in this field.
 In 2011, SCIP recognized the Fuld-Gilad-Herring Academy of Competitive Intelligence's CIP certification process as its global, dual-level (CIP-I and CIP-II) certification program.

 Global developments have also been uneven in competitive intelligence.
 Several academic journals, particularly the Journal of Competitive Intelligence and Management in its third volume, provided coverage of the field's global development.
 For example, in 1997 the École de guerre économique (School of economic warfare) was founded in Paris, France.
 It is the first European institution which teaches the tactics of economic warfare within a globalizing world.
 In Germany, competitive intelligence was unattended until the early 1990s.
 The term "competitive intelligence" first appeared in German literature in 1997.
 In 1995, a German SCIP chapter was founded, which is now second in terms of membership in Europe.
 In 2004, the Institute for Competitive Intelligence was founded, which provides a postgraduate certification program for Competitive Intelligence Professionals.
 Japan is currently the only country that officially maintains an economic intelligence agency (JETRO).
 It was founded by the Ministry of International Trade and Industry in 1958.

-Accepting the importance of competitive intelligence, major multinational corporations, such as ExxonMobil, Procter & Gamble, and Johnson and Johnson, have created formal competitive intelligence units.
+Accepting the importance of competitive intelligence, major multinational corporations, such as Amazon, Microsoft, and Procter & Gamble have created formal competitive intelligence units.
 Organizations execute competitive intelligence activities not only as a safeguard to protect against market threats and changes, but also as a method for finding new opportunities and trends.

 Organizations use competitive intelligence to compare themselves to other organizations ("competitive benchmarking"), to identify risks and opportunities in their markets, and to pressure-test their plans against market response (business wargaming), which enable them to make informed decisions.

-One of the major activities involved in corporate competitive intelligence is use of ratio analysis, using key performance indicators (KPI).
-Organizations compare annual reports of their competitors on certain KPI and ratios, which are intrinsic to their industry.
+One of the major activities involved in corporate competitive intelligence is use of ratio analysis, using key performance indicators (KPIs).
+Organizations compare annual reports of their competitors on certain KPIs and ratios, which are intrinsic to their industry.
 This helps them track their performance, vis-à-vis their competitors.

-The actual importance of these categories of information to an organization depends on the contestability of its markets, the organizational culture, the personality and biases of its top decision makers, and the reporting structure of competitive intelligence within the company.
+The actual importance of these categories of information to an organization depends on the contestability of its markets, its organizational culture, the personality and biases of its top decision-makers, and the reporting structure of competitive intelligence within the company.